12 Signs You’re Working in a Feature Factory — 3 Years Later

 8. Lower WIP…Please

-I’m persuaded that running high WIP (work in progress) and optimizing for keeping people busy is at the heart of many feature factory anti-patterns.
+I’m persuaded that (work in progress) and optimizing for keeping people busy is at the heart of many feature factory anti-patterns.
 Without flow, everything will drag.
 When everything drags, the appetite for anyone to introspect and pivot is very low.
 When everything drags, you’ll find yourself looking for silver-bullets.
 Silver-bullets are the feature factory personified.

 The low morale you’re seeing may be a downstream effect of high WIP: